akiraTao/Distributed-Chat-Service/README.md

 b) p [press enter]:         let replicas write their logs to actual log file
 c) e [press enter]:         send the client process

-Now you can communictate with chat service!
+Now you can communicate with chat service!

 Notice that replicas won't add their learnt values into logged files until the client enters p command.
 In other words, client's p command will trigger logging action.

 4. The above way of running client cannot simulate the sitution where multiple clients are sending messages to the system concurrently.
-THerefore, we also implemented a script generate_client_csh.py to faclilate this procedure.
+Therefore, we also implemented a script generate_client_csh.py to facilitate this procedure.
 One can run

     python3 generate_client_csh.py [CLIENT_NUM] [MSG_NUM] [MSG_DROP_RATE],